 - Small knob of butter

-Mix 1tbsp of the harissa paste with 2tbsp of the lemon juice and a good grind of black pepper in a bowl.
-Add the pork and stir to coat.
-Set aside.
+Mix 1 tablespoon of the harissa paste with 2 tablespoon of the lemon juice and a good grind of black pepper in a bowl.
+Add the pork and stir to coat and set aside.

 Heat the oil in a shallow casserole dish or a large non-stick pan with a tight-fitting lid.
 Add the onions, pepper and pumpkin or butternut squash.
 Fry gently on a medium heat for 3 minutes with the lid on until softened, but not browned.

 Remove the lid and turn up the heat.
-Cook for 2–3 minutes, stirring occasionally until the vegetables have coloured a little.
+Cook for 2–3 minutes, stirring occasionally until the vegetables are coloured a little.

 Add the butter, stir in the rice and remaining harissa paste, cook for 2 minutes.
-Pour over the stock, season with a little salt and pepper and stir.
+Pour over the stock, season and stir.